11 Signs You have Emotional Sobriety

 Below are just a few ways to start developing emotional sobriety:

 Attending groups such as NA, AA, or SMART Recovery is a great way to work on developing emotional sobriety.
-In these settings, you’re able to see that your not alone in your struggles.
+In these settings, you’re able to see that you're not alone in your struggles.
 The difficult emotions you’re facing are shared with others in recovery, too.
 In a group setting, you’re able to witness firsthand not only that people are going through what you’re going through, but how they're navigating through those challenges.
 You’ll learn new ways of managing difficult emotions and challenging situations.
 And, if you’re comfortable enough to share what you’re experiencing, you’ll get a sounding board full of people who really understand you.
 They’ll be able to offer you the validation and reassurance you need to help you get out of your head and even feel better about whatever it is you’re facing.

 Cognitive behavioural therapy, or CBT, is a powerful way to work on developing emotional sobriety.
 This is because CBT innately forces you to come face-to-face with your thoughts, and the feelings that have resulted from those thoughts.
 CBT is a form of one-on-one therapy that rests on the understanding that your thoughts, feelings, and behaviours are all interconnected.
 These thoughts, feelings, and behaviours perpetuate one another, creating patterns in your life that can be healthy or unhealthy.
 CBT teaches you how to observe your inner world, and acknowledge and shift the cognitive distortions that may be there.
 This is a great way of developing emotional sobriety because the one-on-one nature of being with a therapist or counsellor provides a safe, guided space to explore difficult or scary memories, thoughts, and feelings.